BlackHe/akoibj/README.md

-# all kinds of implements based java algorithm
+# akoibj means that all kinds of implements based java
 * algorithm,design model,concurrency,data structure,